Village Nest Cooperative

 Selena A.

-Lead Teacher in Owl Classroom (2-3 year old)
+Co-Teacher in Hawks Classroom (3-5 year old)

 Hello everyone!
 From a very young age, I have always enjoyed the outdoors and helping care for children.
 I used to help my mother with incoming foster children by helping them set up the rooms and helping them feel safe to adjust to our home.
 If my mother had baby’s placed in her care, I helped with feedings and diaper changes as well.
 I spent all my summers in the Midwest on my grandfather's farm with my twenty-plus cousins.
 We had lots of farm chores to do we enjoyed them except having to clean up the bull pen.
 That one was not so fun, and we sure did have to be quick.
 After chores were all said and done, we got to go swimming in my grandfather's lake, ride the ATVs, go mud sliding, hay bale hopping, play on the tire swing, draw with slate stone in the driveway, and so much more.
 We ran barefoot, wild and free; it was my favorite time of year.
 Now to find a job here at The Village Nest, where it brings those two foundations of my life together, is beyond wonderful.
 I’m excited to get to know you all and your children!